groove-x/trio-util/docs/index.rst

 .. autofunction:: move_on_when
     :async-with: cancel_scope

+:func:`run_and_cancelling`, on the other hand, is a context manager that runs a background task that is not able to interrupt your block of code.
+At the end of the block, the background task is cancelled if necessary.

+.. autofunction:: run_and_cancelling

 value wrappers
 --------------
 :class:`AsyncValue` can wrap any type, offering the ability to wait for a